The Best Places to Visit in Vietnam Complete Guide

 Ho Chi Minh City might be many things, but the one thing that is bound to leave a lasting impression on you is the absolute chaotic bustle of the city.
 Which oddly enough seems to be organized chaos!
 The streets are filled with different smells and sights.
 Not to mention scooters and motorbikes racing past, all eagerly honking their way through the dense traffic.
-Navigating yourself there might be a tad harder than the rest of Vietnam.
-So if there is one tip I can give you – watch out for the scooters on the sidewalks!
+Navigating yourself here might be a tad harder than the rest of Vietnam.
+So if there is one tip, I can give you – watch out for the scooters on the sidewalks!
 If you aren’t comfortable walking, Grab taxis are plentiful.

 As for things to do, the options are endless.
 And any visit here will quickly reveal why HCMC is one of the best places to visit in Vietnam.
 Get a closer look at the city’s pivotal role in the Vietnam War by stepping foot in the War Remnants Museum.
 Or pop by the Notre-Dame Cathedral – one of the most iconic landmarks in the city.
-A short stroll away you can drop by the Saigon Central Post Office where Ho Chi Minh’s picture is on display.
+A short stroll away, you can drop by the Saigon Central Post Office where Ho Chi Minh’s picture is on display.
 The Independence Palace and the Saigon Skydeck are other activities not to miss on your visit here.

-In addition, don’t miss the chance to shop till you drop at Ben Thanh Market – one of the best spots to hunt for local souvenirs!
+Also, don’t miss the chance to shop till you drop at Ben Thanh Market – one of the best spots to hunt for local souvenirs!
 But don’t forget to haggle!

 Best Places to visit in the Mekong Delta